dcjones/isolator-paper/paper.md

 We limit our discussion specifically to those that seek to estimate the relative abundance a set of known transcripts.
 These include Cufflinks, RSEM, eXpress, BitSeq, Sailfish, Salmon, BitSeq, and Kallisto.
-RSEM was used to produce both maximum likelihood, and posterior mean estimates, which we label “RSEM/ML” and “RSEM/PM”, respectively.
-This is not an exhaustive account of such methods, but does encompass many popular, as well representing a wide variety of approaches.
+RSEM was used to produce both maximum likelihood and posterior mean estimates, which we label “RSEM/ML” and “RSEM/PM” respectively.
+This is not an exhaustive account of such methods, but does represent a wide variety of popular approaches.

 ## Agreement with qPCR and spike-in controls